dmattp/bang/README.md

        fun number = { number number * }!
     > 9

 Semicolons can be used to terminate a function body and braces will close multiple levels of open function scopes.
-Many languages have a distinct concept for variables, but in bang there is only the function construct.
-"Variables" are simply function parameters which are bound to a function parameter with a symbolic name.
-The variable can then be used inside the function body, so each variable declaration essentially opens a new function body.

-Bang! provides a shorthand keyword, "as", which implies an immediate application of the subsequent function body:
+Many languages distinguish between function parameters and local variables, but in Bang! these concepts are essentially the same.
+"Variables" are simply symbolic names for values popped off the stack, whether as a function parameter or whether bound at any other time within a function body.
+Bound variables are available throughout the remainder of the function body and bindings declared within the function are dropped with the close of the function body.

+Bang! provides the "as" keyword to immediately bind the value at the top of the stack to a symbolic name.

     3.14159 as Pi
     ...

-is equivalent to

-    3.14159 fun Pi = { ... } !

-This makes variable declarations read more naturally.
 Function values can be bound to symbalic names similarly, allowing named functions.

       3.14 as PI
       fun radius = radius radius * PI *; as CalculateArea 25.0 CalculateArea!
     > 1962.5

 When the program's end of file is reached, any open function bodies are closed.
-So with a single "function-with-one-parameter" construct we can create symbolic variables, anonymous functions, and named functions.

-Now what if we need a function more than a single parameter?
-Here's where the inherent power of first class functions and lexical closures show their stuff.
-Without defining any additional language syntax, we can actually already construct functions that take as many variables as we like.
+What if we need a function more than a single parameter?
+Here's where the inherent power of first class functions and lexical closures come into play.
+Without defining any additional language syntax, we can construct functions that take as many variables as we like.

 A function to add two values could be written like this: